 Individuals may possess weapons on HCC’s campus under certain circumstances.
-The director and assistant director of public safety, as commissioned Special Police Officers (SPOs), are expressly authorized to carry a weapon on campus.
+HCC’s commissioned Special Police Officers (SPOs) are expressly authorized to carry a weapon on campus.
 Other instances when individuals may be permitted to carry a weapon are listed below.

 Employees of law enforcement organizations who are required to carry a weapon must give advanced written notification to the director of public safety of their intent to carry a licensed weapon on campus.
 Written notification may be transmitted by email.
 This notification should typically take place at least two weeks in advance, or on a case-by-case basis at the discretion of the director of public safety.

 A faculty member or other designated instructor may also carry a weapon for instructional purposes when authorized by HCC.
 The faculty member must notify the immediate supervisor, the area division chair, and the area division dean of the intent to use a weapon for instructional purposes prior to the class.
 The faculty member or instructor must give advanced written notification to the director of public safety at least two weeks in advance or on a case-by-case basis at the discretion of the director of public safety.
-Weapons must not be left unattended and must be locked in a secure location immediately prior to and after use in class.
+Weapons may not be left unattended and must be locked in a secure location immediately prior to and after use in class.